 The drama sketches in the drama clubs were written by young aspiring members with imagination, determination and deep interests in developing their ideas from a written form to a dramatic performance.
-Lack of capital as well as lack of state-sponsorship curtailed many of the dreams of dramatic epics being staged in the urban centers of northern Nigeria.
-Thus while restricted to neighborhood plazas (dandali) and club houses, the dramatists continued developing their scripts, which they eventually turned into full-length novellas.
-But even there they also faced obstacles: lack of interest from the major book publishers.
-They had no alternative to getting their thoughts in print than private publishing process in which they simply sponsor the production of their books through the printing presses then becoming increasingly available due to the high profile party campaigns taking place.
+Lack of capital as well as lack of state-sponsorship curtailed many of the dreams of dramatic epics being staged in the urban centres of Northern Nigeria.
+Thus, while restricted to neighbourhood plazas (dandali) and club houses, the dramatists continued developing their scripts, which they eventually turned into full-length novellas.
+But even there, they also faced obstacles: lack of interest from the major book publishers.
+They had no alternative to getting their thoughts in print than private publishing processes in which they simply sponsored the production of their books through the printing presses, then becoming increasingly available due to the high profile party campaigns taking place, especially from 1979 to 1983, and from 1999 onwards when party politics returned to the country.

 It was in the midst of this that the NNPC published the winners of its 1979 competition and So Aljannar Duniya became an instant hit.
-It was as if the novel was the script of Farin Wata-the CTV 67 drama that explores an inter-ethnic love affair, to the strenuous objection of the both parents.
-So Aljannar Duniya explored similar theme-this time a love affair between a purebred Fulani girl (the protagonist, and actually autobiographical to Ms. Hafsat AbdulWaheed, the authoress) and an "alien" (in real life a man from the Middle East whom she eventually married).
-The novel also provided a second catalytic factor in the development of Hausa prose fiction, in that it did away with the Fulani pulaaku and introduces a brash, assertive, loud and anti-establishment heroine, Bodado, who armed with a degree in Pharmaceutical Sciences, came back to her village to set up a drug store and introduce her fiancé-all un-lady like behaviors in the Fulani mindset.
-Thus she discarded munyal (selfcontrol), semteende (modesty) and hakkillo (wisdom)-central components of pulaaku-and declared, openly, her love for an "alien" in her auntie's presence!
-The opening dialogue from the novel sets the pace in which Bodado, speaking, informed her aunt:
+It was as if the novel was the script of

+Farin Wata - the CTV 67 drama that explores an inter-ethnic love affair, to the strenuous objection of both parents.
+So Aljannar Duniya explored similar theme - this time a love affair between a purebred Fulani girl (the protagonist, and actually autobiographical to Ms. Hafsat AbdulWaheed, the authoress) and an "alien" (in real life an Arab from the Middle East whom she eventually married).
+The novel also provided a second catalytic factor in the development of Hausa prose fiction, in that it did away with the Fulani code of behaviour, pulaaku and introduces a brash, assertive, loud and anti-establishment heroine, Bodado who, armed with a degree in Pharmaceutical Sciences, came back to her village to set up a drug store and introduce her fiancé - all un-lady like behaviours in the Fulani mind-set.
+Thus she discarded munyal (self-control), semteende (modesty) and hakkillo (wisdom) - central components of pulaaku-and declared, openly, her love for an "alien" in her auntie's presence.
+The opening dialogue from the novel sets the pace in which Bodado, speaking, informed her aunt (Abdulwaheed 1980):